 From Figures 5b-d, the large positive bias in 3B42 is evident, with the interquartile range and mean all well above 1.
 Large outliers contribute a considerable overestimation of precipitation rates.

 All boxplots, except for Figures 5a and 6a, share a common feature that the ratio decreases towards 1 with increasing RQI.
-It is worth noting that the ratio for 3B42 relative to MRMS with threshold of 0.0 mm h-1 (Figures 5a) is lower than all other ratios with larger precipitation thresholds (Figures 5b-d and 6b-d).
+It is worth noting that the ratio for 3B42 relative to MRMS with threshold of 0.0 mm h-1 (Figure 5a) is lower than all other ratios with larger precipitation thresholds (Figures 5b-d and 6b-d).
 This implies that 3B42 missed a considerable amount of total rain volume due to light precipitation.
 This will be shown in probability distribution of 3-hourly precipitation rates (Figure 11).
 On the other end, 3B42 overestimates precipitation with intensities greater than 0.1mm h-1 (Figures 5b-d).
 This issue is largely mitigated in Figures 6b-d for IMERG.

 The correlation coefficient is relatively stable with respect to the change of RQI.
 This is expected because the correlation quantifies the co-variability between two products.
 The best correlation is for the cases with a threshold of 0.0 mm h-1 (Figures 5e and 6e) because of large concurrences of zero-precipitation rates included.